 - regulatory obligations on solicitors to raise concerns and report to the Solicitors Regulation Authority

-- advice for individuals on how to raise concerns about the about the actions of their firm or organisation
+- advice for individuals on how to raise concerns about the actions of their firm or organisation